dfbarrero/dataCourse/assignments/wall/wall.md

 Please observe that *GridSearchCV()* returns an object that contains the result of the search, but behaves like a model.

 Since the search space increases exponentially with the number of hyperparameters to be optimized, grid search becomes computationally intractable with some ease.
-A randomized search may be useful in these cases (*see RandomizedSearchCV()*).
+A randomized search may be useful in these cases (*see RandomizedSearchCV()*), or other much more advanced methods such as bayesian optimization of Genetic Algorithms.

 ## Tasks